How to buy Dexus (DXS) shares

-Dexus is a reit—diversified business based in Australia.
-Dexus shares (DXS) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $8.98 – an increase of 2.05% over the previous week.
-Dexus has a trailing 12-month revenue of around $1.5 billion.
+Dexus is a reit-diversified business based in Australia.
+Dexus shares (DXS) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Dexus has a trailing 12-month revenue of around $1.8 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Dexus